fedidcg/fedidcg.github.io/charters/Proposed-WG-WebIdentityCredentials.md

 The Working Group will specify new web platform features intended to be implemented in browsers or similar user agents.
-The purpose of these features is to support authentication and authorization flows without compromising security principles for IdPs, RPs, and user agents as well as user privacy.
+The purpose of these features is to support authentication and authorization flows without compromising security principles for IdPs, RPs,  authentication intermediaries (such as most of the industry-adopted solutions for MFA and Passwordless technologies), and user agents as well as user privacy.
 Here \"privacy\" minimally refers to the appropriate processing of personal information.
-The result of this work is the development of a new mechanism and how information is passed by the browser between the RP and the IdP to facilitate federated authentication; it is not an authentication method.
+The result of this work is the development of a new mechanism and how information is passed by the browser between the RP, the IdP,  and authentication intermediaries,  to facilitate federated authentication; it is not an authentication method.

 If the mechanisms developed to support authentication and authorization flows look like they will result in breaking changes for existing protocols, work on that mechanism must include a well-documented transition period.